 Note that these prices are not considered a discount by WDW Ticketing, but a specific ticket price – it is technically a different ticket – so if other discounts are available, they can usually be used in conjunction with the DVC price.

 There is some confusion as to whether being a DVC Member makes you eligible for Florida Resident prices in general.
 Although these Annual Pass prices for DVC Members happens to be the same as for Florida Residents, being a DVC Member (or owning any sort of timeshare) does NOT grant Florida Resident rights such as the purchase of tickets that are only available to them.
 Florida Resident pricing requires having a Florida Resident drivers license or state-issued ID or certain other types of documents that WDW will accept.
 DVC and Florida Resident passes and tickets are distinctly different classes of tickets.
+Florida Residents have additional Annual Pass options at lower prices but with more restrictions and blockout dates.

 At which point does an Annual Pass make more sense?